wikindx/wikindx/trunk/components/plugins/debugtools/README.txt

 NB. this module is compatible with WIKINDX v5 and up.

-Some tools for debugging Wikindx.
+Some tools for debugging WIKINDX.

 Unzip this file (with any directory structure) into plugins/debugtools/.
 Thus, plugins/debugtools/index.php etc.